Ifeo-A/AndroidProjectTemplate/README.md

 A repo with base template files to help you quickly get up and running with your android project. <br>
-All you need to do is clone one of the template repos listed below with your desired structure e.g single or multi-module app and customize the project name and files using the customizer.py python script. <br>
+All you need to do is clone one of the template repos listed below with your desired structure e.g single or multi-module app and customize the project name and files using the customizer script as described below. script. <br>

 Templates are compatible with the latest **stable** version of Android Studio.